Close Menu

 MEDICARE & MEDICAID BENEFITS

 Remember, once you win benefits, you will not be working.
 So, you need to plan for health insurance.
 Medicaid is available for those who win SSI benefits.
 Medicaid and SSI begin the date of your application.
-Find out more here about what healthcare services Medicaid covers.
+Find out more here about what health services Medicaid covers.

 The waiting period for Medicare begins from your alleged onset date of disability, not the date of your application.
 Therefore, the 29 month waiting period starts with a five month waiting period from your alleged onset date of disability.